 Dickie Bird is a real British character.
 His personality and straight forward nature has endured him to a public outside of cricket.
 He is probably the most famous cricket umpire ever to have lived.
-But people forget he was a professional cricketer first playing both for Yorkshire and Leicestershire.
+But people forget he was a professional cricketer first, playing both for Yorkshire and Leicestershire.

-Book Dickie Bird today!
+So Book Dickie Bird today!

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.